Turn your old Android smartphone to real hunting camera.

 For sure, Android trail camera can not always replace real trail camera, but it can be used in many cases, including joint work with real trail camera.

-While you don't have a detector yet you can play with PhotoTrap Android application using a headset: short pressing of headset button is equivalent to detector triggering.
+While you don't have an external sensor yet you can play with Android PhotoTrap application using smartphone's headset:

 Application main screen